Why Teach with Special Collections & University Archives?

 We welcome opportunities to teach and co-teach sessions on archival literacy using primary-sources.
 We are also happy to work with you on designing class projects, identifying collections, and making archival research approachable and engaging for students!
-During fall 2020, we are providing instruction virtually through videos, special research guides, and virtual class visits.
+During Spring 2022, we are providing instruction virtually through videos, special research guides, and virtual class visits.

 Digital Document Analysis Activity( (can be applied to any of our digital collections)

 15 Minutes: Introduction to what an archive is, how it operates, and how researchers interact with the material.

 30 Minutes: Digital document stations exercise- split the class into groups and give each group their selected documents.
 Students analyze the documents and discuss them in their group.
 Worksheets are provided to facilitate discussion.
 Each group prepares a brief summary of their findings to share with the rest of the class during the wrap up.

 30 Minutes: Wrap up- gather students back together and give each group time to report back on their findings.
 Instructor highlights the takeaways and segue to the next group.
 After the reports, spend 10 minutes in class discussion

 Archival research is critical to a variety of academic disciplines.
 For examples of research papers and projects using ODU's Special Collections and University Archives, see the How to Use Primary Sources and Archives in Your Research Guide.

 You can also learn more about engaging students with archives online at the following websites: